brown-cs132-s13/labs/sessions/lab.md

 and code which allow you to write HTML with application-provided values interspersed.

+Templating usually requires a template (usually stored in a file) and data which will be provided to it.

 The British use a templating engine called <a href="http://jade-lang.com/">Jade</a>, which is a somewhat simpler way of writing HTML.
 It omits the `<> </>` marks from HTML and is instead based on indents.